Skip to main content

 BASICS

-A rare heritable disorder or acquired risk factor causing increased risk of blood clots due to decreased anticoagulation.
-Symptoms range from asymptomatic presentation to recurrent venous throm...
+Protein C deficiency (PCD) is a rare heritable disorder or acquired risk factor resulting in a prothrombotic state.
+Symptoms range from an asymptomatic presentation to recurrent venous thromboe...

 DIAGNOSIS